remonlam/demo-nginx-web/README.md

-# NGINX running on Alpine
+# NGINX webserver running on Alpine

 ## What does this container do
 This container runs a Nginx based webserver hosting a simple html page.